Blue-Rhizome/OAuth2Client/README.md

 An OAuth2 library for Mac OS X & iOS (Cocoa & Cocoa touch).

+## This fork

+This fork is meant to add PKCE capabilities to this particular library specifically for [Breezy](https://www.breezy.com).
+It's not a generic fork to make PKCE work in any circumstance.

 ## Description

 This library is based on [draft 10 of the OAuth2 spec](http://tools.ietf.org/html/draft-ietf-oauth-v2-10).